 The decrease in the number of production RCs was however compensated by a substantial increase in the offered capacity: compute resources increased by +33.6% in PY3, while disk capacity increase to 177 PB (+25.36%).

 In PY2 two new RPs got engaged with EGI by signing a Resource infrastructure Provider MoU: the South African Grid Initiative [SAG] and the Ukrainian National Grid [UNG].
-In PY3 the integration of the Ukrainian National Grid was successfully finalized – NGI_UA comprises 12 production RCs to date, while the integration of South African Grid Initiative was put on hold and will be likely resumed in PY4 due to lack of local effort.
+In PY3 the integration of the Ukrainian National Grid was successfully finalized – NGI_UA comprises 12 production RCs to date, while the integration of South African Grid Initiative was put on hold due to lack of local effort and will be likely resumed in PY4.

 GOCDB was used to extract information about the numbers of certified production RCs reported in this section.